Artwork by

 Insomnia and Its Effects on Dementia

 Insomnia, the chronic inability to fall or stay asleep, casts a long shadow over dementia, particularly Alzheimer's disease.
-It's not simply a consequence of aging; it's deeply intertwined with the disease's progression, creating a complex interplay with devastating effects.
+It's not simply a consequence of ageing; it's deeply intertwined with the disease's progression, creating a complex interplay with devastating effects.

 Insomnia's impact on dementia is complex and far-reaching.
 Disrupted sleep hinders memory consolidation and learning, accelerating cognitive decline.
-Sleep deprivation can worsen agitation, anxiety, and other behavioral symptoms associated with dementia.
+Sleep deprivation can worsen agitation, anxiety, and other behavioural symptoms associated with dementia.
 Furthermore, fatigue, daytime sleepiness, and decreased independence significantly diminish the quality of life for someone with dementia.

 Paste typeform embed here.
 Don't forget to delete this before pasting!